-The City of Brampton has over 600,000 residents, in the next 25 years it is expected to rise exponentially.
-The Province of Ontario has designated it as an urban growth area and by 2031, the population is expected to grow to 725,000.
+The City of Brampton has over 600,000 residents, and it is expected to rise exponentially in the next 25 years.
+The Province of Ontario has designated it as an urban growth area, and by 2031, the population is expected to grow to 725,000.
 It is one of Canada’s largest and fastest growing municipalities.
 It has the 2nd highest growth rate among the nation’s 25 largest cities.
 It is also ranked the 3rd-most populous borough in the Greater Golden Horseshoe Region, trailing Toronto and Mississauga.
-The average household income of $89,010.
-The area has seen a huge inflow of South Asian immigrants particularly because of its proximity to the Lester B. Pearson International Airport, not to mention the exorbitant value of living, real estate and taxes in the neighbouring Toronto area.
-It’s known for having an excessive high number of children, young kids, and car users.
-It is a diversified municipality noted for a wide variety of Punjabi, Hindi, Gujarati, Urdu, Portuguese and Dutch speakers.
+The average household income is $89,010.
+The area has seen a huge inflow of South Asian immigrants because of its proximity to the Lester B. Pearson International Airport, not to mention the exorbitant value of living, real estate and taxes in the neighbouring Toronto area.
+It’s known for having an incredibly high number of children, young kids, and car users.
+It is a diverse municipality noted for a wide variety of Punjabi, Hindi, Gujarati, Urdu, Portuguese and Dutch speakers.

 This western municipality largely features detached houses, accounting for 54% of sales, accompanied by semi-detached houses at 21% and townhomes at 12%.
 Two storey homes are the most common trend and the majority of properties have three bedrooms.
-The average price in Brampton over the past 365 days is $670.509, an increase of 26% over the same term last year.
-The average freehold cost over the last 365 days is $713,388 as compared to the average condo premium of $378,043 over the same period.
+The average price in Brampton over the past year was $670.509, an increase of 26% over the same term last year.
+The average freehold cost over the last year was $713,388 as compared to the average condo premium of $378,043 over the same period.

 Brampton has placed itself as a worldwide economic contender.
 Home to more than 8,000 businesses.
-The city’s principal enterprise clusters, consist of manufacturing, trades worker, retail and wholesale trade.
+The city’s principal enterprises consist of manufacturing, trades work, retail and wholesale trade.
 The manufacturing industry remains the most important and significant employer within its boundaries.
-In addition to a well-evolved economic base, Its residents enjoy a high quality lifestyle.
+In addition to a well-evolved economic base, its residents enjoy a high quality lifestyle.
 It combines conveniences with a conventional quality of life.
-It is the first city in the GTA and certainly one of only 10 in North America to be nominated as an International Safe Community by the (WHO) World Health Organization.
+It is the first city in the GTA and one of only 10 in North America to be nominated as an International Safe Community by the (WHO) World Health Organization.

-It is a primary appointed growth area in the GTA and a vital regional node with institutional, civic, cultural and entertainment facilities as well as commercial and industrial employment and residential region.
+It is a primary appointed growth area in the GTA and a vital regional node with institutional, civic, cultural and entertainment facilities as well as commercial and industrial employment opportunities within the residential region.

 Average Price of Condos in Brampton

-The average index selling price for pre-construction condos continues to grow, rising 7% to 9% from a year ago to $410 psf.
+The average index selling price for pre-construction condos continues to grow, rising 7% to 9% from a year ago to $410 per square foot.
 The average selling price rose annually to $233,000.

 City of Brampton

-it’s grown to become one of GTA’s expansive commuter suburb.
-With highways 410 and 107 jutting along its eastern and northern boundaries, this uber leafy suburban, urban metropolis centre extends up to the outskirts of Chinguacousy Road in the west and Queen Street East within the south.
-Brampton has a land area of roughly 266.53 square kms and is home to plentiful lakes, and is surrounded by way of many major highway systems.
+It has grown to become one of the GTA’s expansive commuter suburbs.
+With highways 410 and 107 jutting along its eastern and northern boundaries, this uber leafy suburban/urban metropolis centre extends up to the outskirts of Chinguacousy Road in the west and Queen Street East in the south.
+Brampton has a land area of roughly 266 square kilometers and is home to plentiful lakes, in addition to being surrounded by many major highway systems.
 The land is relatively flat, despite some hilly regions in certain locations.

-Brampton gives a completely unique feel, distinctive from the normal expediencies one has of a metropolitan area.
-It has a small town, yet relaxed feel - but still within a big city.
+Brampton gives a completely unique feel, distinct from the normal expediencies one has in a metropolitan area.
+It has a small town and relaxed feel - but still within a big city.
 The area is densely immersed in many trees and foliage, full of historic landmarks and heritage estates displaying its Victorian roots.
-Downtown is easily accessible from adjacent residential neighborhoods with its integrated network of pedestrian- and bike-friendly spaces, linking the the Downtown Courtyards, Gage Park, Mississauga Creek Trail and Centennial Park.
-Sidewalks are also welcoming and laid back in which you can walk, whilst enjoying the may green spaces, paths, parks and trails, creating a truly unique environment of pedestrian spaces full of activity and spontaneity.
+Downtown is easily accessible from adjacent residential neighbourhoods with its integrated network of pedestrian and bike-friendly spaces, linking the Downtown Courtyards, Gage Park, Mississauga Creek Trail and Centennial Park.
+Sidewalks are also welcoming and laid back, and they provide spaces where you can walk while enjoying the many green spaces, paths, parks and trails, creating a truly unique environment of pedestrian spaces full of activity and spontaneity.